logto-io/docs/docs/docs/references/users/README.md

 Each user has a profile containing the user information.

-A user profile consists of a few sections:
+A user profile consists of the following types of data:

 - [**Basic data**](#basic-data): contains basic info in pre-defined attributes, such as user id, username, email, phone number, and when the user last signed in.
 - [**Custom data**](#custom-data): contains additional info in customizable attributes, such as user-preferred color and language.